Yelp/paasta/docs/source/yelpsoa_configs.rst

     met, other than a ``TASK_FAILED`` message.
 For more a more detailed read on how this works, see the docs on `isolation <isolation.html>`_

+  * ``disk``: Disk (in MB) an instance needs.
+Defaults to 1024 (1GB).
+Disk limits may or may not be enforced, but services should set their ``disk`` setting regardless to ensure the scheduler has adequate information for distributing tasks.

   * ``env``: A dictionary of environment variables that will be made available to the container.
 PaaSTA additionally will inject the following variables: